NdtXBL/bo3autosplitter/readme.md

 # Black Ops 3 Auto-Splitter Info

 The auto-splitter is currently setup using A LOT of memory codes.
 An update could mess this whole thing up.
 For it's current state, it works perfectly as intended for the US version on steam (other than nightmares).
-If you run through any bugs, please report it to me on discord (*Ndt#8844*) and I will try my best to find a new memory code.
+If you run through any bugs, please report it to me on discord (*Ndt#8844* // *@NdtXBL*) and I will try my best to find a new memory code.
 Currently, the load remover is setup to function on both Nightmares AND Campaign.
 However, the auto-splitter is only intended on Campaign so far, but there might be a chance that it works on Nightmares.
 I'd honestly disable the auto-splitter on Nightmares by toggling off the "split", "start", and "reset" settings but I'd keep the ASL script activated so the load remover works (makes verifying runs easier).
 You can easily set this up by creating a "Scriptable Auto-Splitter" layer on your livesplit layout and applying the .ASL script from the releases to it.

 # Black Ops 3 Auto-Splitter Settings